2i2c-org/team-compass/marketing/blog.md

 # Contribute to the blog

-[The blog at 2i2c.org/blog](https://2i2c.org/blog) is the primary way that we communicate our work to the external world.
+The [blog at `2i2c.org/blog`](https://2i2c.org/blog) is the primary way that we communicate our work to the external world.

-## Why do we blog?

-Blogging serves a few key purposes:

-- **Provide transparency**.
-It is a way for us to show others what we've been up to and where we are going next.
-- **Communicate our impact**.
-It is a way to share how our work has impacted communities we serve either in domain areas or in open source.
-- **Invite feedback**.
-It is a way to create content we can reference to others to facilitate conversations and ask questions.
+See [](./strategy.md) for how the blog fits into our communications strategy.

 ## Where is the blog hosted?